GitJer/Some_RPI-Pico_stuff/README.md

 ## Blow out a(n) LED
 [This code](https://github.com/GitJer/Some_RPI-Pico_stuff/tree/main/blow_out_a_LED) is a remake of the wonderfull little thingy made by Paul Dietz: blow on a LED to make it go out!
 Really!

+## Counting pulses in a pulse train separated by a pause

+[This code]() can be used for protocols where the data is encoded by a number of pulses in a pulse train followed by a pause.
+E.g. the LMT01 temperature sensor uses this, [see](https://www.reddit.com/r/raspberrypipico/comments/nis1ew/made_a_pulse_counter_for_the_lmt01_temperature/).